-I created this recipe for low carb, paleo pumpkin pie while I was following the SCD and GAPS diet.
+I created this recipe for low carb, gluten free pumpkin pie while I was following the SCD and GAPS diet.
 I had to avoid carbs and dairy along with refined sugars so this was the solution.
-The base is an almond crust and the topping is based on coconut milk; although you’d never know from the taste!
+The base is an almond crust and the topping uses coconut milk; although you’d never know from the taste!

 Because here in the UK it can be hard to get pumpkin puree I made my recipe with butternut squash.